It sounds like a bit of a racket: $4,000 for a three-course meal and a chance to see a polo match up close.

-It doesn't take a foreign venue to spark interest in the Duke and Duchess of Cambridge, the formal royal titles the newlyweds received from Queen Elizabeth II on their wedding day.
+It doesn't take a foreign venue to spark interest in the Duke and Duchess of Cambridge, the formal royal titles the newlyweds received from the queen on their wedding day.
 Their first charity appearance, as guests of honor at a gala dinner in London earlier this month, raised hundreds of thousands of pounds (dollars) for a children's' charity and drew luminaries from Britain's film world.

 The couple even managed to use their wedding day as a way to raise more than 1 million pounds ($1.6 million) for 26 designated charities.
 They urged guests, and well-wishers around the world, to make contributions to the charities rather than give them presents.